emeyers/senior_thesis/rubric.md

 - A good understanding of background/previous research is demonstrated.

 B.	Results:
-- The results believable (confounds addressed)
 - Easy to understand what you did and each analysis was done.
+- The results are believable and rigorous:
+  - Results tested with multiple methods, separate datasets/cross-validation is used, etc.
+  - Confounds are addressed, limitations are explored/listed
+  - Did not just throw data into a large regression model and blindly trust the results.
 - Results presented clearly:
   - Figures labeled, regression outputs clearly displayed, no key results missing.